clarkhorak/cosc4353-group-project/vite-project/README.md

 - Verify token format in browser dev tools
 - Ensure backend authentication is working

-**Build errors:**
+**Admin features not working:**
-- Check TypeScript compilation errors
+- Verify user has admin role in backend
-- Verify all imports are correct
+- Check role-based routing in frontend
-- Ensure all required dependencies are installed
+- Ensure admin endpoints are properly protected

 ### Debugging